SketchyMaze/guidebook/docs/doodads.md

 as the Azulians) by diving into them.
 Watch out!
 They can get you too if they touch you while you're _not_ diving!

+The Bird's behavior can vary according to the level's Difficulty rule:

+* Peaceful: the Bird will not attack any player and simply flies back and forth.

 ### Azulians

 ![Blue Azulian](images/doodads/blue-azulian.gif)